Frog Crafts and Learning

 How to make:

-2. Make the Frog Beanbag above for your habitat - You can let your child be creative and pick any color he would like, make up a make-believe species, and name his frog.
-Or you can use this project as an activity to learn more about specific frog species.
+Let your children be creative and pick any color they would like, make up a make-believe species, and name their frogs, or use this project as an activity to learn more about specific frog species.
 Study different types of frogs and make a frog that looks like one of the frogs you study.
 You can even make more than one type of frog.

 3. Make a frog exhibit - Find a large box and help your child cut the sides out to look like an aquarium leaving about one inch on all edges.
 Leave the flaps on the top.
 Let your child use different materials to make the display.
 Discuss what would be found in a pond habitat.
 You can also get books about pond habitats at the library so that you have pictures to work from.
 When the exhibit is done, place the frog inside.
 Make a form to be place on the tank like the one pictured in the book.
 Include the tank number, temperature, name of the animal and the acquisition number from the first form that was filled out.
 Also make a feeding table including the date fed, diet, what he ate that day, and any notes about the animal.
-(This form is available to members only on the Educational Science Activities Page.)
+This form is available to members.

 This activity can also be used with live animals.
 You can create a whole zoo with animals such as hermit crabs, preying mantis, ladybugs, frogs, crickets, worms, caterpillars, gerbils, spiders, etc.